commonhaus/foundation/agreements/project-contribution/terms-and-conditions.md

 **Partner support references:**
 Projects are not required to name individual OSSI partners on project pages.
 A link to the Foundation’s OSSI page is sufficient.
-If a project chooses to reference individual partners, it should do so in a fair and non-misleading manner consistent with the Foundation’s Trademark Policy and Code of Conduct.
+If a project chooses to reference an individual partner, then the project must reference all vendors which provide EOL support in a fair and non-misleading manner consistent with the Foundation’s Trademark Policy and Code of Conduct.

 ## Intellectual Property Management